forestgrape/coronavirus/index.md

 ### Minor Updates
 - 24.10.
 Completed&added&linked summaries regarding insects for the section [Backtracing SARS-1/2](#backtracing-sars-cov-12)
 - 20-23.10.
 Clarifications and corrections across the page with a focus on the sections Transmission, Immune System and Coronaviruses.
 - 18.10.
-12 am Reconsidering [Mask Types](./monitor_and_control.md#mask-types) and aerosol protection: Only high filtration mask reliably prevent the spread of aerosols.
+Reconsidering [Mask Types](./monitor_and_control.md#mask-types) and aerosol protection: Only high filtration mask reliably prevent the spread of aerosols.
 Various sections are updated accordingly and existing comments emphasized ([Summary airborne transmission](./transmission.md#summary-airborne-transmission)).
 More on the topic in work.
 - 16.10.
 [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) and testing priorities
 - 15.10. moved [Covid section](./covid19.md) to its own page
 - 10./14.10.
 References to section 'Backtracing SARS-like' re-added.
 The references are found in the article [Hypotheses about Nidovirales](./ideas_to_explore/hypotheses_nidovirales.md)